We match farmers with landowners who want to keep their land from being developed

 We reclaim land for farmers to grow food

-We turn undeveloped, urban and rural properties into farms where first-generation and immigrant farmers grow healthy (chemical-free) produce for wholesale and retail outlets, including farmers markets, restaurants and CSAs.
-Parcels may be managed by one or more farmers or comprise a dozen farm enterprises, such as Urban Edge Farm in Cranston.
-SCLT’s affordable leases on farmland enables a growing number of people t0 make a living while meeting Rhode Island’s growing demand for locally grown, fresh produce.
+We match parcels with first-generation and immigrant farmers so they can grow healthy (chemical-free) produce for wholesale and retail outlets, including our own Produce Aggregation Program, as well as farmers markets, restaurants, and CSAs.
+Parcels may be managed by one or more farmers or comprise several farm enterprises.
+By offering affordable leases on farmland, SCLT enables a growing number of people t0 make a living while meeting the growing demand for locally grown, fresh produce.

 Good Earth Farm